 Three Key Alternative Elk Habitat

-Agriculture areas.
 Elk are big animals that require a good amount of water and feed to survive, so they are naturally drawn to lush green alfalfa fields.
 Because of this, a significant opportunity exists.
 At times, it might not be the most glamorous of hunting, but for those willing to pay attention and pattern animals, it can occasionally be a gold mine.
 However, don’t be fooled into thinking that these areas aren’t already being hunted, because they surely are.

-Another thing about fringe elk habitat is that once they starting hitting the green fields, the herd seems to multiply in size.
+Another thing about fringe elk habitat is that once they start hitting the green fields, the herd seems to multiply in size.
 With lots of cows come multiple bulls, and usually a good bull to boot.

 I know a few guys that have found good success hunting fringe elk habitat and one of the best techniques they’ve shared is watching where the herd goes and then setting up and ambushing them on their way back to the fields.
 The best way to do this is to watch them over a few days and working out some sort of pattern so you put the odds in your favor.

 When hunting fringe elk habitat, be respectful of landowners and issues that come with it (gates, trash, leases, etc.).
-Try to get on good terms with the landowners, and have a GPS/chip or phone app to help you navigate property lines.
+Try to get on good terms with the landowners and have a GPS/chip or phone app to help you navigate property lines.

-Cedar/mahogany.
 This type of terrain and elk habitat is usually hot, dry, and dusty during hunting season.
 Elk historically tend to spend a lot of time in this type of country during the winter, but these days it seems that more and more elk are spending their time here during hunting season.

 Mahogany elk habitat can be one of the most frustrating places there is to hunt.
 When sitting on an opposite hillside glassing into mahogany, it seems like you can see everything, and animals can be easy to spot.
 However, once you’re on that hillside, it couldn’t be further from the truth.
 It’s hard to see any distance at all, and finding those animals can be nearly impossible.